-- On attending site, staff are to make an assessment of activities on site and evaluate Covid-19 risk, if others on site are not undertaking social distancing and/ or unsafe work practises are occurring, then staff should not enter the site and should report immediately to their manager. - n Staff are to avoid areas that would be high contamination risk (such as sign in sheets, site offices) - n Staff are not to enter any site sheds on site or attend meetings within site sheds - n Staff are to practise social distancing - n Toolbox or site meetings should be undertaken in the open air and with conservative social distancing, or by phone from the survey vehicle. - Staff should not use site toilets unless urgent.
-If toilets are needed then hand washing twice is needed, once within the bathroom and then return to vehicle and use sanitizer or wipes to remove potential contamination from door opening. - n Before eating or drinking, staff should return to their vehicle and wash their hands.
-Lunchrooms should be avoided.
-Staff are to refrain from taking documents from site and to request they be sent electronically
+- On attending site, staff are to make an assessment of activities on site and evaluate Covid-19 risk, if others on site are not undertaking social distancing and/ or unsafe work practises are occurring, then staff should not enter the site and should report immediately to their manager. - In Alert Levels 3 or 4 staff are to avoid areas that would be high contamination risk (such as sign in sheets, site offices) - In Alert Levels 3 or 4 staff are not to enter any site sheds on site or attend meetings within site sheds - Staff are to practise social distancing in accordance with the recommendations for the Alert Level in place. - Toolbox or site meetings should be undertaken in the open air and with conservative social distancing, or by phone from the survey vehicle. - Staff should not use site toilets unless urgent.
+If toilets are needed then hand washing twice is needed, once within the bathroom and then return to vehicle and use sanitizer or wipes to remove potential contamination from door opening. - Before eating or drinking, staff should return to their vehicle and wash their hands.
+In Alert Levels 3 or 4 staff lunchrooms should be avoided.
+Staff are to refrain from taking documents from site and to request they be sent electronically iv.
+Equipment v.
+Returning home